Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 ~~~~

 **What ordering *does* affect is the performance of certain operations.** In
-particular, the ordering affects whether it is more optimal to index along the
+particular, the ordering determines whether it is more optimal to index along
-first axis or last axis of an array.
+the first or last axes of an array.
 For example, `a[0]` selects the first
 subarray along the first axis (recall that `a[0]` is a [view](views-vs-copies)
 into `a`, so it references the exact same memory as `a`).
-For a C ordered
+For a C-ordered
 array, which is the default, this subarray is contiguous in memory.
 This is
 because the indices on the last axes vary the fastest (i.e., are next to each
 other in memory), so selecting a subarray of the first axis picks elements
 which are still contiguous.
-Conversely, for a Fortran ordered array, `a[0]` is
+Conversely, for a Fortran-ordered array, `a[0]` is
 not contiguous, but `a[..., 0]` is.

 ```